All students must meet the Requirements for the Accelerated Master's Degree Programs

 |The remainder of required credit hours must be satisfied through graded electives.|

 There is a required comprehensive examination.
-The details and format are decided upon by the Project & Thesis Committee and will be discussed with the student well in advance of the exam.
+The details and format are decided upon by the Student Development & Evaluation Committee and will be discussed with the student well in advance of the exam.

 Requirements for Advancement to Candidacy for the Degree of Master of Science